-Why does the air dry out?
+Why does winter dry my air out?

 So, what can you do?

-- Adding a humidifier can help improve skin irritations and dry skin.
+- Adding a humidifier can help alleviate skin irritations and dry skin.

 - Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.